ogshrug/CS_PROJECT_ARMAANGUHA_DPSN/README.md

 # Drone Defender

 A 2D arcade-style shooter built with Python and Pygame.
-Pilot your ship, avoid waves of drones, and survive by blasting enemies while dodging incoming projectiles.
+Move forward, avoid waves of drones, and survive by blasting enemies while dodging incoming projectiles.
 The game features animated sprites, enemy AI, collision mechanics, scoring, and asset-based visuals and sound.

 ---